-- Students who were required to take SD-ELP but did not will be assigned to the category worth zero points. - Students who took SD-ELP as required but a) lost proficiency, b) failed to make progress, or c) did not take the SD-ELP assessment when first identified but then took the assessment for the first time this year will be assigned to the category worth 0.25 points. - Students who are not on track to exit within the prescribed time frame but who have nevertheless progressed in proficiency are assigned to the category worth 0.50 points. - Students who are either on track to exit within the prescribed time frame or who exited on time are assigned to the category worth 1.0 point.
+- Students who were required to take SD-ELP but did not will be assigned to the category worth zero points. - Students who took SD-ELP as required but a) lost proficiency, b) failed to make progress, or c) did not take the SD-ELP assessment when first identified but then took the assessment for the first time this year will be assigned to the category worth 0.25 points. - Students who are not on track to exit within the prescribed time frame but who have nevertheless progressed in proficiency are assigned to the category worth 0.50 points.

-• Students who exit ahead of the prescribed timeframe are assigned to the category worth 1.25 points.
+- Students who exited late are assigned to the category worth 0.75 points. - Students who are either on track to exit within the prescribed time frame or who exited on time are assigned to the category worth 1.0 point. - Students who exit ahead of the prescribed timeframe are assigned to the category worth 1.25 points.